imSanko/Calculator/README.md

 # Calculator
-This a basic calculator using HTML, CSS & JAVASCRIPT
-I made it with follow-up video with codewithharry.
-But made few changed and editied to make it look more attactive.
+This a basic calculator using HTML, CSS & JAVASCRIPT But made few changed and editied to make it look more attactive.
 Changed colors, Text size's, Buttons, Padding's and etc.
 Easy to Use-